MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-overview.md

   In scenarios such as *engineer to order* or *build to order* manufacturing, you often manage the production of sub-assemblies or finished products as part of the project.
 For example, a manufacturer wins a contract to design, build, and commission custom equipment.
 Since the project takes months, or even years, and encompass many cost components, they manage the contract as one or more discrete projects.

-- **Product and service lifecycle management**
+- **Design to retire**

-  A project might be intended to create or revise products to be sold and thus provide inputs to a downstream product and service lifecycle management process.
+  A project might be intended to create or revise products to be sold and thus provide inputs to a downstream end-to-end process.

 - **Procure to pay**